Living a Better Life® (from the editor's desk)

 2. Use as a cover for food to keep warm.

-3. Place ½ of a plate on top of a full sized plate, edge to edge, staple edges to create a letter holder.
+3. Place 1/2 of a paper plate on top of a full sized paper plate, edge to edge, staple edges to create a letter holder.
 Great for kid's Valentines.

 1. Use food bag labels and create unique storage containers for flour, sugar, cornmeal, etc.